How to Establish an Instant Connection With Your Self-Improvement Audience

 1. Identify with the problem you’re offering a solution to.

-In the self-help industry, your readers are actively looking for a solution to a problem in their lives.
+In the self-improvement industry, your readers are actively looking for a solution to a problem in their lives.
 They might want to lose weight, to manage their money better, or to find a successful relationship.
 Whatever the case, there is something missing in their lives.
 They know it, and they want to find some answers.

 It isn’t enough to just promise the answers.
 You have to show them that you understand the problem, too.
 The best way to do that is to show them you’ve shared the problem.
 Many of your readers might view their need for your product or service as a personal failing – you have to show them that you don’t think of it that way.